Key insights + statistics

 How many people die from drunk driving?

 According to NHTSA, 10,511 people died in alcohol-related accidents in 2018.
 However, the CDC has identified that 30 people die every day in the United States in alcohol-related car accidents.
 For the mathematicians out there, that's 50 deaths every minute.
 If that's not shocking enough, for comparison, only 26 people die from lightning strikes each year.
 Drunk driving is a serious epidemic and must be treated as such.
 If you find yourself incapable of driving after a night of drinking, always call a friend or rideshare before ever attempting to get behind the wheel of a car.
 Driving while drunk is not worth the risk or the lives of you and your loved ones.

 With research from the Center for Disease Control and Prevention, the National Highway Traffic Safety Administration, and the National Safety Council, The Zebra has compiled the most up-to-date and recent drunk driving statistics and data.
 The Zebra has also conducted further research in order to create a broader picture of this driving epidemic.
 When using our data, please be sure to cite the correct source.

 - Drunk driving statistics in 2021

 - DUI and DWI facts

-- The next group identified as the most likely age group to drive drunk were Gen Z (16-24 year olds) with 31.0%.
+- The next group identified as the most likely age group to drive drunk was Gen Z (16-24-year-olds) with 31.0%.